UltraMessaging/mcs_demo/README.md

 * srs.xml - Configuration file for Stateful Resolution Service (SRS), used to provide TCP-based topic resolution for one of the application messaging TRDs.
-* mon.cfg - UM library configuration file for the monitoring data TRD.
-This flat-format file contains UM configuation for the main messaging components to send their monitoring data to the MCS and the Java lbmmon example app.
 * lbmrd.xml - Configuration file for LBM Resolver Daemon (lbmrd), used to provide unicast topic resolution for the monitoring data TRD.
 * dro.xml - Configuration file for Dynamic Routing Option (DRO).